-Historic Sites and Monuments, (HSMs) and other
+Historic Sites and Monuments, (HSMs) and other Structures

 - Some historic huts have been designated as ASPAs and require a permit to visit.
-Visits must follow the provisions laid out in the respective - Historic huts and structures can, in some cases, be visited for touristic, recreational and educational purposes.
-Visitors should not use them for other purposes except in emergency circumstances. - Do not damage, remove, destroy or change any historic site, monument, or artefact, or other building or emergency refuge (whether occupied or - Consult relevant ATCM Site Guidelines for Visitors for specific rules concerning historic sites, monuments, items or buildings and other structures in the vicinity. - Before entering any historic structure, clean your boots of snow and grit and remove snow and water from clothes, as these can cause damage to - Take care not to tread on any artefacts which may be obscured by sediments or snow when moving around historic sites - If you come across an item that may be of historic value that authorities may not be aware of, do not touch or disturb it.
-Notify your expedition - A list of the formally designated HSMs can be found at the ATS-Website.
+Visits must folow the provisions laid out in the respective management plan - Historic huts and structures can, in some cases, be visited for touristic, recreational and educational purposes.
+Visitors should not use them for other purposes except in emergency circumstances. - Do not damage, remove, destroy or change any historic site, monument, or artefact, or other building or emergency refuge (whether occupied or unoccupied). - Consult relevant ATCM Site Guidelines for Visitors for specific rules concerning historic sites, monuments, items or buildings and other structures in the vicinity. - Before entering any historic structure, clean your boots of snow and grit and remove snow and water from clothes, as these can cause damage to structures or artefacts - Take care not to tread on any artefacts which may be obscured by sediments or snow when moving around historic sites - If you come across an item that may be of historic value that authorities may not be aware of, do not touch or disturb it.
+Notify your expedition leader or NCAs - A list of the formally designated HSMs can be found at the ATS-Website.